Omarf8/Omarf8/README.md

 ## Currently Working On
 * **Improving my Frontend Stack**: HTML, CSS, JavaScript, and React.
-* **Personalized Portfolio**
+* **Personalized Portfolio** - Private
-* [Random Meal Generator App](https://github.com/Omarf8/random-meal-generator) - A ReactJS web app that displays various meals using the [MealDB API](https://www.themealdb.com/api.php) to fetch recipes to provide users with instant recommendations.
+* [Password Generator App](https://github.com/Omarf8/password-generator) - Generate a custom password using a lightweight React tool and test the strength of the password.
-* [Password Generator App](https://github.com/Omarf8/password-generator) - Generate a custom password using a lightweight ReactJS tool and test the strength of the password.
+* [Syllabus Parser](https://github.com/Omarf8/syllabus-parser) - Upload a school syllabus to extract and automatically update your Calendar on important dates for exams, quizzes, and homework.

 ## ⚡️ Skills
 * **Languages:** C/C++, Python, Java, HTML/CSS, JavaScript, SwiftUI